shrivastavarashmi/SampleSpringBatchScheduler/README.md

 # What will you experience
 You will:

-* Build existing Spring Boot Batch application.This repository consists of sample application to showcase a way to deploy Spring Boot Batch application on App Service.
+* Build existing Spring Boot Batch application with additional requirement to run Spring Boot Batch application on App Service.
 * Deploy the application on App Service
 * Verify and monitor the application
 * How application behave with Always On Feature on Azure App Service